gebertdominik/ckad-notes/00_kubernetes_architecture.md

 ![pod_shared_ip](/images/002_pod_shared_ip.png)

 To communicate with each other, containers can use the loopback interface, write to files on a common filesystem or via inter-process communication (IPC).
 As a result, co-locating applications in the same pod may have issues.
 Support for `dual-stack`, IPv4 and IPv6 increases with each `kube-proxy` release.

+## Networking setup

+> **Note**
+>
+> A detailed explanation about the k8s networking model can be found in the [Cluster Networking](https://kubernetes.io/docs/concepts/cluster-administration/networking/) section of k8s documentation.

+From a network perspective, a Pod can be seen as a virtual machine of physical host. the network needs to assign IP addresses to Pods, and needs to provide traffic routes between all Pods on any nodes.

+The main networking challenges to solve in a container orcestration system are:

+* Coupled Container2Container communications (this is actually solved by the Pod concept)
+* Pod2Pod communications
+* External2Pod communications

+K8s expects the network configuration to enable Pod2Pod communications to be available.
+It will not do it for us.

+Pods are assigned an IP address prior to application containers being started.
+The service object is used to connect Pods within the network using `ClusterIP` addresses, from outside of the cluster using `NodePort` addresses, and using a load balancer if configured with a `LoadBalancer` service.